-HIS 325/Germany Since Unification
+HIS 325/ Modern Germany

-(periodically) An examination of German history from Unification in 1871 through Reunification in 1990.
-Emphasis on the development of German nationalism and imperialism; the World Wars and
+An examination of German history from Unification in 1871 through Reunification in 1990.
+Emphasis on the development of German nationalism and imperialism; the World Wars and the Holocaust; postwar division and reconstruction; and the cultural trends of each period.